How to reduce the likelihood of cracks in the beam. How to avoid cracking timber in a wooden house? Drying logs with high frequency currents

 Dried lumber properties

-Let's summarize the goals of drying the timber:
+Let's summarize the goals of timber drying:

-• to increase the safety of the material;
+• increase the safety of the material;

 • enhance strength properties;